 I ended up hand sanding across all the drawer fronts just to smooth them out a bit.

-I chose Caviar for this project and gave the dresser two coats:
+I chose Caviar for this project and gave the dresser two coats, applying in long sweeping strokes being sure to paint in nice straight lines.

 I did remove the drawers to paint them, but slid them in while they dried.